New items on sale at Sheffield Greggs stores as bakery launches autumn menu

-Greggs fans in Sheffield will be able to tuck into a number of tasty new treats as the bakery chain has released its autumn menu.
+Greggs fans in Sheffield will be able to tuck into a number of tasty new treats as the bakery chain has released its autumn menu, including the famous pumpkin spice latte.

-Customers can now get their hands on seven new fall-themed products, including a roast chicken and stuffing baguette, vegan bacon breakfast roll or a ticky toffee muffin, for those with a sweet tooth.
+Customers can now get their hands on seven new fall-themed products, including a roast chicken and stuffing baguette, vegan bacon breakfast roll or a sticky toffee muffin, for those with a sweet tooth.

 Read More